Johann Sebastian Paetsch: Critical reception

 Paetsch's work has been well received by a music critics worldwide.
 A writer from the Lübecker Nachrichten wrote "...a brilliant virtuoso piece which demanded all the finesse of everything that one could imagine from a cellist, delighted the audience and brought them to a thundering applause."
 A review in The Strad magazine applauded his cellistic abilities, saying he was "A CELLIST of extraordinary flair...His playing is at once stylish and communicative and of virtuoso stamp."
 In addition, a music critic from The New Haven Register wrote that "Paetsch brought great intensity and depth of understanding to this complex work.... the second movement was exquisitely eerie.
 His multiple-stop work stood out both for its lyrical beauty and technical excellence."

 Compositions and transcriptions

 Paetsch is also a noted champion of works transcribed for solo cello.
 In 2013 Paetsch transcribed Franz Liszt's Piano Sonata in B minor, S.178, for solo cello.
 In 2015, he transcribed "3 Pieces from BWV 565, 903, and 1004" by Johann Sebastian Bach for solo cello.
 This include the Toccata and Fugue BWV 565, the Chromatic Fantasia BWV 903 and the Chaconne from Partita No. 2 BWV 1004.

+Ancestry

+The pioneer background of Johann Paetsch and the family on Priscilla's side extends back to the Mayflower as five ancestors including Governor William Bradford, John Howland and Elizabeth Tilley came over to the New World on the English ship by that name in 1620 and the Paetsch children are direct descendants of several Mayflower Pilgrims.
+His family had been in North America for many generations.
+In fact, Johann Sebastian Paetsch is a direct descendant of Mayflower passenger Governor William Bradford, who is his 9th great-grandfather.
+Five generations of this family have been connected with Colorado Springs.